dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 If not provided, the type is inferred from the type of object being constructed.

-If you attempt to construct an object of one `type` when the the `"type"` field specifies a different `type`, the constructor will throw an @ref InvalidKeyDerivationOptionValueException.
+If you attempt to construct an object of one `type` when the the `"type"` field specifies a different `type`, the constructor will throw an @ref InvalidDerivationOptionValueException.

 #### algorithm